CamHauver/Employee_SQL_Database/README.md

 # Employee_SQL_Database
 This is a data modeling, data engineering, and data analysis project on anonymous company employment from 1980-1990 .
-The goal is to model the data from various original csv files into a new SQL database.
+The goal is to model the data from various original csv files into a new SQL database and provide an analysis.

 Open the EmployeeSQL directory for project deliverables